garrandall/popular-music-data/tracks/maria-blondie.md

 She moves like she don't care
 Smooth as silk, cool as air
-Ooh it makes you wanna cry
+Oh it makes you wanna cry
 She doesn't know your name
 And your heart beats like a subway train
-Ooh it makes you wanna die
+Oh it makes you wanna die

-Ooh, don't you wanna take her?
+Oh, don't you wanna take her?
-Ooh, wanna make her all your own?
+Oh, wanna make her all your own?

 Maria, you've gotta see her
 Go insane and out of your mind